-R.Hijbeek et al. Wang Y et al. Further research could investigate liming effects for crops other than maize.
-Most studies of FGDG application focus on changes in plant productivity and a few soil properties such as soil salinity and pH.
+R.Hijbeek et al. Further research could investigate liming effects for crops other than maize.

+Wang Y et al. Most studies of FGDG application focus on changes in plant productivity and a few soil properties such as soil salinity and pH.
 There are few studies that have investigated changes in soil physical properties that reflect water retention such as the distribution and stability of soil aggregates, and soil hydraulic conductivity, infiltration, and permeability.
 The lack of simultaneous measurements for multiple soil properties and plant productivity does not allow the determination of underlying mechanisms regarding how FGDG application can affect soil functions.
-This makes it difficult to offer practical suggestions to improve the amelioration by FGDG amendment.
-Pias, OHD et al. Long-term experiments under no-tillage are needed also because most existing studies are relatively new (<2yr) and only allow one to evaluate short-term effects of gypsum on soil properties and crop yields.
-Li Y. et al. The complexity of responses identified in this study emphasizes the need for adopting more advanced data-science algorithms coupled with high-dimensional data sets in the future that could enhance our understanding of the underlying mechanisms of liming on an agroecosystem basis.
-Tiecher, T et al. All existing studies involved Oxisols and most (80 %) examined the crop response of soybean or corn.
-Sixty-one (76 %) of the 73 growing seasons examined in this systematic review corresponded to a period shorter than three years after gypsum was applied.
+This makes it difficult to offer practical suggestions to improve the amelioration by properties and crop yields.